-- How to file a small claims lawsuit in Lone Rock, IA.
+- How to file a small claim filing in Lone Rock, IA.

 - What to expect during a small claim hearing in Lone Rock, IA.

-- How much going to small claims costs in Lone Rock, IA.
+- How much does going to small claims costs in Lone Rock, IA?

-How Do I File A Small Claims Lawsuit in Lone Rock, IA County?
+How Do I File Small Claims in Lone Rock, IA County?

 You can always sue an individual Lone Rock, IA small claims court if they live in Lone Rock, IA county.
 You can always sue a company in Lone Rock, IA Small Claims Court if their business is located in Lone Rock, IA county.